OWASP/www-chapter-salt-lake-city/index.md

 ## Welcome
 Welcome to the OWASP Salt Lake City Chapter (aka your local appsec support group).
 We currently meet every other month during lunch.
 Location rotates between various supporting companies.
 Join us at our chapter meetings.
 RSVP for upcoming events through our [meetup page](https://meetup.com/owasp-slc/).

+## Upcoming Event(s)
+To be confirmed, but we are planning on meeting on Thursday, March 25 and having a guest presenter dive into implementation specifics on Static and Dynamic Application Security Testing (SAST/DAST) and Software Composition Analysis (SCA).

+## Recent Event(s)
+We met virtually on Thursday, February 25 and discussed SAST/DAST/SCA and how and where to integrate them into your development lifecycle.

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.